 Sustainability Now & Into the Future

-Now, more than ever, it’s imperative that we nurture children, their well-being, and environmental sustainability through connecting and learning in nature.
-Help us build a legacy, rooted in community and based in nature, that addresses today’s challenges of engaging children throughout our community with the benefits of a connection to the natural world.
+In a changing climate with dwindling resources, it’s imperative that we fulfill our mission to nurture children, their well-being, and environmental sustainability through connecting and learning in nature.
+Help us build a legacy, rooted in community and based in nature, that addresses today’s challenges by engaging all children with the benefits of a connection to the natural world.
+By supporting our campaign, you are building a legacy where future generations have access to nature.

 WE ARE 89% OF THE WAY TO OUR $3M GOAL.
 CAN YOU HELP US RAISE $345K?

 Together, we can ensure that children take the critical first steps in understanding the importance of balancing the needs of our community and those of the ecological systems that are vital to our existence.
 The Building Our Legacy Campaign, with its goal of $3 million, sets the Aldo Leopold Nature Center on a course towards sustainable equitable access to life-changing children’s environmental programming.
-Our mission is to nurture children, their well-being, and environmental sustainability through connecting and learning in nature and we do this through a wide range of early childhood and school-age programming as well as public events that we subsidize the costs of so that public schools and working families can afford our programs.
+We do this through a wide range of early childhood and school-age programming as well as public events.

-Our major focus continues to be providing high-quality, affordable children’s care, rooted in nature.
-We create access to children and families from underserved households and marginalized neighborhoods by subsidizing program costs and providing tuition assistance… And, with your help, we can provide more assistance sustainably.
+Our major focus is on providing high-quality, affordable children’s education, based in nature.
+We create access for children and families from underserved households and marginalized neighborhoods by subsidizing program costs and providing tuition assistance.
+We do this for school field trips, summer camps, the Nature Preschool, the OAKS After-School program, Wonder Bugs On the Road, and our free family-friendly events.

 For more information…